ddkleer/ddkleer.github.io/_pages/about.md

 My research focuses on understanding how citizens and politicians navigate the boundaries between moderate and extreme political attitudes and behaviors.
 In other work, I explore the implications of far-right parties in government.

-During the Fall 2023, I will be a visiting student at Princeton University (Bobst Center for Peace and Justice).
+I'm currently a Visiting Student in Government at the London School of Economics.
+During the Fall 2023, I was a visiting student at Princeton University (Bobst Center for Peace and Justice).
 I also serve as an APSA Public Scholar Fellow during the 2023-24 A.Y.
 You can find public-faced summaries of APSR articles on [politicalsciencenow.com](https://www.politicalsciencenow.com).

 I earned an MA in Liberal Studies and [Graduate Certificate in Interdisciplinary European Studies](https://gradschool.duke.edu/academics/programs-degrees/interdisciplinary-european-studies) from Duke University (Concentration: Political Science) and an MA in Media Studies from Erasmus University (NL).